 No regrets, sounds like both you and your husband did a wonderful job!!!

 Your son paid his five year car loan off in one year, but will he take the four years of extra money and have fun.
 Take a once in a lifetime trip, go on a cruise, visit Washington, DC, go to Disney World, have installed an in-ground pool.
-Tell him to: Stop, Be good and Treat himself and/or family.
-I have a real problem when "thrifty" is used interchangeably with "frugal".

 Apparently he's considering going back to school.
 Just told me yesterday.